Undersampling and Cumulative Class Re-decision Methods to Improve Detection of Agitation in People with Dementia: Experiment results and discussion

-Table~\ref{tab-prf} shows part of metrics when the threshold is between [0.10,0.80] with separation of 0.10, while 0.43 is the threshold that gives the best F1-score for both Original and CCR corresponding to the peaks in Figure~\ref{fig-f1}.
-The best F1-score of CCR increases by 26.6\% compared to that of Original with underlines in Table~\ref{tab-prf}.
-Figure~\ref{fig-pr} shows that the curves of $P$ rise with threshold increasing.
-On the contrary, those of $R$ run downward.
-In Figure~\ref{fig-f1}, the curves of F1-score first rise and then drop after their peaks as threshold increases.
-It means that having high precision and recall values at the same time is a challenge in this application because a larger threshold makes more instances classified as normal by the decision equation~\eqref{ccr1}, resulting in smaller False Positive and larger False Negative.
-F1-score is a reasonable metric for choosing threshold as it reflects a trade-off of precision and recall.
-Nevertheless, the CCR method improves F1-score, accuracy and recall under most cases according to Table~\ref{tab-prf}.
-Furthermore, Figure~\ref{fig-cm} shows that accuracy, true negative rate, and negative predictive value are all improved, reflecting that using historical sequential information and continuity characteristic of agitation can help improve decision-making.
+Table~\ref{tab-prf} shows part of metrics when the threshold is between [0.10,0.80] with separation of 0.10, while 0.43 is the threshold that gives the best F1-score for both RUS with CCR and without CCR.
+The best F1-score after applying CCR increases by 26.6\% comparing $F1$ with underlines in Table~\ref{tab-prf}.
+Figure~\ref{fig-f1} shows the curves of F1-score first rise and then drop after their peaks as threshold increases.
+It means that having high precision and recall values at the same time is a challenge in this application because a larger threshold makes more instances classified as normal by the decision equation~\eqref{ccr1}, resulting in smaller false positive (FP) and larger false negative (FN).
+However, these results should be treated with caution as the overall F1-score obtained with CCR are still deemed low to be used in clinical practice.
+The low precision values at optimal threshold indicated the presence of large amounts of false positives.
+A clinical evaluation may be necessary to understand these false positives and how they can impact the clinical burden.

-In Figure~\ref{fig-f1}, the overall trends of F1-score curves for baseline and RUS with CCR are consistent, but the peak of the latter is 8.0\% higher than that of baseline.
-It means that combining RUS and CCR gives a better agitation detection model than fully supervised classifier in overall performance (AUROC) and decision-making performance ($F1$) when using only 20\% of the normal behaviour data.
-Meanwhile, the training time is also saved by 75.7\% as shown in Figure~\ref{fig-rus_aef}.
-In addition, the F1-score peak of combining RUS and CCR shifts to the right compared to the baseline, which is caused by various skew ratios of imbalance.
-The output score of the classifier is the predicted class probability, which is affected by the ratio of classes in the training set.
-The more balanced data set is, the closer the optimal threshold is to 0.5.